 - Get VersionType from Behance (opens in new tab)

 A condensed sans-serif font, VersionType was created by senior designer Victor Coreas.
 "It is meant to be playful and very loose," he comments.
 The typeface includes a full set of upper and lower case letters, numbers and special characters, and it's free for personal and non-profit use.

-This Happy Fox font design was a collaborative effort between illustrator Laura Caldentey and Fran Llull.
-Wanting a thin font to use in their projects, Caldentey drew an alphabet and a selection of glyphs, and worked closely with Llull to refine into this final design.
+This Happy Fox free handwriting font design was a collaborative effort between illustrator Laura Caldentey and Fran Llull.
+Wanting a thin font to use in their projects, Caldentey drew an alphabet and a selection of glyphs, and worked closely with Llull to refine her creation into this final design.